Can you make money teaching English online?

 - How many hours are you willing to put in?

 - Can you build rapport online?

-It’s never been easier to make money teaching English online; this is thanks to the COVID pandemic that has made much of the world’s workforce transition to a home base.
+It’s never been easier to make money teaching English online; this is thanks to much of the world’s workforce transition to a home base.
 If the option to work from home was voluntary before, it’s become a necessity for many now.

 In the past, teaching English was also a means to fund exotic travels.
 Native speakers found posts based on their mother-tongue status.
 Just knowing how and not why was enough in those days.
 There is still a need for native speakers without qualifications and jobs can be found for them, but if making money is your aim, you need to be qualified and experienced, or willing to get the experience that will take you up the pay brackets.

 Making money by teaching English online is convenient, time saving, and cost-saving.
 Your initial investment will be making sure you have the necessary tech to do the job.
 Do you have a strong Internet connection, a quiet space and a decent laptop?
 Once you are up and running, you might notice that you spend less than when you were going into a physical job.